QCrypt/website-2022/content/_index.md

  -->

 <!-- INFO -->
-{{% home-info what="Registrants:>1000,Tutorials:4,Invited Talks:6,Contributed Talks:29" class="primary" %}}
+{{% home-info class="primary" %}}

 ## What is QCrypt 2022?

 QCrypt2022 is the 12th edition of the yearly international scientific conference presenting last year's top results in quantum cryptography.
 See the list of previous conferences <a style="color: red" href="/charter/#history-of-qcrypt">here</a>.

-Due to the uncertainty caused by the COVID-19 pandemic, it is not decided yet what form (on-site, hybrid, or fully online) the conference will take place in.
-We will update the information here as soon as it is determined.
+<a style="color: red" >Due to the uncertainty caused by the COVID-19 pandemic, it is not decided yet what form (on-site, hybrid, or fully online) the conference will take place in.
+We will update the information here as soon as it is determined. </a>

 {{% /home-info %}}

 <!-- SPEAKERS -->